AHeimberger/qt_introductory_course/README.md

 - add documentation to add OPENWEATHERMAP_APPID
 - not happy with qwidget application
 - internationalization not done yet
-- app_id textfield to update

 #### Thanks to

-- [Jürgen Messerer](https://github.com/messi1) for his open mind and help
+- [Jürgen Messerer](https://github.com/messi1) for his input, open mind and help
 - [Erik Flowers](https://github.com/erikflowers/weather-icons) for his nice set of icons